pySTEPS/pysteps.github.io/index.md

 A first release of *pysteps* is planned for **10 August 2018**.

-The code is being reorganized is [one single repository](https://github.com/pySTEPS/pysteps).
+The code is being reorganized in [one single repository](https://github.com/pySTEPS/pysteps).
 At the moment the old version of *pysteps* is still available on GitHub and corresponds to the code that was used during the ERAD2018 workshop.
-Very soon the old repositories will be deleted and only the new version maintened.
+Very soon the old repositories will be deleted and only the new version maintained.

 ### ERAD2018 short-course (1 July 2018, Ede-Wageningen, NL)

 Our first workshop using *pysteps* took place during ERAD2018.
-With over 30 partecipants, this was a very succesfull workshop!
-We would like to thank all the partecipants for their enthusiasm and commitment!
+With over 30 participants, this was a very successful workshop!
+We would like to thank all the participants for their enthusiasm and commitment!

 The short-course description and material are available on the [ERAD2018 website](https://www.erad2018.nl/short-courses/) (search for short-course 4: *Radar-based Ensemble Precipitation Nowcasting*).

 ## Quick-start guide
 It is very easy to start using *pysteps*!
 You need to follow these steps:

-A. Install the dependencies with **Anaconda**.
+A. Install the dependencies with **Anaconda**. <br/>
 B. Download (clone) the main *pysteps* repository and install it.

 Important: *pysteps* is actively developed using **Python 3.6**.